SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 * Delete `index.html.erb`
 * Follow Rails conventions for `_form.html.erb`.
 See any other `_form.html.erb` for TaxonWorks conventions and markup.
 Replace bits with partials as needed (e.g. `/shared/errors`)
 * Ensure you have JSON responses for show and index, see `_attributes.json.jbuilder` pattern in most models
-* Most models can use an autocomplete, add `autocomplete.json.jbuilder`, the action, and controller, see Queries below
 * Update `show.html.erb` to use a shared view
 * Add `_attributes.html.erb` so that the shared view can render attributes
 * Add a `list.html.erb`